VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/input-order-payment-type.md

 # InputOrderPaymentType ==~object~==

-The `InputOrderPaymentType` is a type that represents the input object for creating or updating an order payment.
+This type represents the input object for creating or updating an order payment.

 ## Fields